-- 2.1.1 The eligibility of clubs to offer CKC obedience rally trials is the same as for obedience trials, except that: - (a) Clubs in good standing with the CKC that are recognized to hold obedience trials, and wish to offer rally obedience trials, will be required to hold two (2) rally sanction matches. - (b) A club accredited to hold obedience trials that has not held an approved rally trial under CKC regulations within the past three (3) years will be required to meet the requirements of 2.1.1 (a) to offer rally. - 2.1.2 At its option, a club offering all-breed rally trials may allow mixed breeds and unrecognized breeds to be entered in the trial.
+- 2.1.1 The eligibility of clubs to offer CKC obedience rally trials is the same as for obedience trials, except that: - (a) Clubs in good standing with the CKC that are recognized to hold obedience trials, and wish to offer rally obedience trials, will be required to hold two (2) rally sanction matches. - (65-09-23) (b) A club recognized to hold obedience trials that has not held an approved rally trial under CKC regulations within the past three (3) years will be required to meet the requirements of 2.1.1 (a) to offer rally. - (65-09-23) (c) A club recognized to hold obedience trials that chooses to offer only rally obedience trials, will be limited to apply for a maximum of six (6) rally obedience trials per year. - 2.1.2 At its option, a club offering all-breed rally trials may allow mixed breeds and unrecognized breeds to be entered in the trial.
 This option is not available for single-breed or group trials.
-If this option is exercised, it must be stated on the cover of the premium list. - 2.1.3 Clubs offering rally trials must offer all official rally obedience classes: (37-06-15) Rally Novice, Rally Intermediate, Rally Advanced, Rally Excellent and Rally Master.
+If this option is exercised, it must be stated on the cover of the premium list. - 2.1.3 Clubs offering rally trials must offer all official rally obedience classes: Rally Novice, Rally Intermediate, Rally Advanced, Rally Excellent and Rally Master.